Eason Ramson

-Eason Ramson (born April 30, 1956) is an American former professional football tight end in the National Football League (NFL).
-He played for the St. Louis Cardinals, San Francisco 49ers, Denver Broncos and Buffalo Bills.

-During his career, he won a Super Bowl with the 49ers and was also the last player in the team's history to wear number 80 before Jerry Rice.
+Eason Ramson (born April 30, 1956) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Washington State Cougars.
+He played in the NFL for the St. Louis Cardinals, San Francisco 49ers, Denver Broncos and Buffalo Bills.
+He won Super Bowl XVI with the 49ers and was also the last player in the team's history to wear number 80 before Jerry Rice.

 A Sports Illustrated Beta Vault article by Chuck Barney recounts Ramson turning his life around after bouts with cocaine and the California corrections department.

 He is now a motivational speaker, and is listed as a 2009 director at the Bayview YMCA in the southeast corridor of San Francisco and a Director for the C.A.R.E.
 Program.